srujanatekale/hackernews-api-test/README.md

 ### Browser:
 To run the tests in a Browser run: npx cypress open Once the Cypress window opens choose E2E test followed by choosing the preferred browser This should open the browser with the specs test suites.
-Choose the specific test suite to run it.
+Either choose to run all tests or choose the specific test suite to run it.

 ![screenshot](./testPassImage.jpg)